 In fact, as @turtle-paced has pointed out in her Game of Thrones rewatch fine-toothed comb edition, the show has consistently left out the plight of the smallfolk, which is quite a major backdrop of the books.
 Tywin overreacts to Tyrion’s kidnapping and Robb claiming to be King in the North by waging a war on the smallfolk of the Riverlands, leaving the vast majority of the land a bloody, smoking ruin.
 We start to see it in AGoT when smallfolk come to the king for justice.
 The stories are disgusting, heartbreaking, and manifold.
 We see just how bad Gregor Clegane’s rampage through the Riverlands is in Arya’s ACOK’s arc, and it’s bad.
 The television show leaves this out for the most part.
 Oh we get bits and pieces in Arya’s plotline in Seasons 2-4, but it is much more limited than what we see in the books.
 Why?
 Probably because they don’t think we’d care.
 The smallfolk aren’t ‘main characters’ and the ‘main characters’ are all that matters.
 It’s all we’d be emotionally invested in.

 Again, this is an assumption on D&D’s part that we don’t care about the plebs, the poor, the smallfolk.
 We only care about “important people” like Loras, Margaery, and Sansa.
 We don’t or can’t care about poor Jeyne Poole.
-We don’t or can’t care about the horrible things Tywin is doing to the smallfolk in the Riverlands, the starving masses whose homes and livelihoods went up in flames because some asshole lord got pissy with another lord.
+We don’t or can’t care about the horrible things Tywin is doing to the smallfolk in the Riverlands, the starving masses whose homes and livelihoods went up in flames because some lord got pissy with another lord.
 According to the story they’re giving their viewers, the war only affects the wealthy POV characters, not the masses.
 Martin might not give us many POV characters who aren’t aristocracy (one thing I wish he did better), but he does give us Davos (a smuggler) and Areo Hotah (a guardsman).
 Plus, through Arya, Dany, Tyrion, and Jon, we get to see how war is affecting the smallfolk, Wildlings, and slaves not just in Westeros, but in Essos as well.

-But it isn’t just the steady string of brutal violence heaped upon the main characters that shape Weisseroff into a depressing, nihilistic heap of shit.
+But it isn’t just the steady string of brutal violence heaped upon the main characters that shape Weisseroff into a depressing, nihilistic heap of nothing.
 War might be raging in Westeros in Martin’s novels, but unlike in GoT there are enough characters who actively resist the existential despair of war that he avoids the nihilism so rampant on GoT.
 For example, despite the indoctrination of the Faceless Men, Book!Arya cannot bring herself to not care about her family or the injustices done to them.
 Her victory is that she maintains her identity and her connection to her family despite her trauma.
 In the show, we get revenge.
 Not that revenge isn’t worth exploring, but is it more interesting than a child soldier attempting to maintain her familial and communal ties in the face of a secret society that attempts to erase her personality and turn her into an emotionless killing machine for hire?
 I know which I prefer.

 Sansa is the epitome of victory over nihilism.
 She actively (albeit mentally) refuses to capitulate to the antipathy and heedlessness of others that characterize the powerful people in her life: Cersei, Littlefinger, Sandor, and even Tyrion to some degree.
-She goes out of her way to restore the faith of one of the victims of the fucked up system (Sandor).
+She goes out of her way to restore the faith of one of the victims of the messed up system (Sandor).
 Indeed, one of the many things she and Arya have in common is how much they care about other people.

 Sansa wants to make the people love her, should she ever be queen, which means taking an active interest in their welfare, and she goes out of the way to get the people of the Eyrie to like her.
 She cares for and about Sweetrobin despite him being a little prick to lots of people.
 Arya interacts with the smallfolk and commoners in Winterfell, King’s Landing, the Riverlands, and Braavos.
 She draws people around her and engages in their concerns, creating a pack wherever she goes.
 Rather than just learning about them (e.g., three new things), she gets to know them.
 Same with Sansa.
 She knows a lot about the people of the Eyrie, as LF does, but she also makes real friends and engages in the suffering of others.
 The Stark sisters are defined by their empathy, which is the opposite of acedia.